davebenson/doom4-walkthrough/README.md

 Go back to the subarena that once held the Quad Powerup, and now should be decorated with a glowing green circular symbol.
 When you approach the door, it will open.

 ## Mission 6: Fight: some small easy fights
-First, there's about 6 Unwilling in this corridor... they are useful for Weapon Upgrade Challenges (eg Tactical Scope, Heat Blast, Super Shotgun, Pistol).
+First, there's about 6 Unwilling in this corridor. they are useful for Weapon Upgrade Challenges (eg Tactical Scope, Heat Blast, Super Shotgun, Pistol).
 And 2 Lost Souls to watch out for.

 Instead of charging out island-hopping, turn right, and go up some stairs to overlook a Mancubus and 2 Revenants fighting.
 Help them kill each other with a suitable weapon (ie Rocket Launch or Gauss Cannon).